rboyes/covid19/README.md

 * Covid case data: https://api.coronavirus.data.gov.uk/v1/data
 * Local authority population data: https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/populationestimatesforukenglandandwalesscotlandandnorthernireland

 Some issues around time taken to start up, primarily due to slow responsiveness of the government data website.
+What I've done as a workaround is run a nightly job on a machine that is then uploaded to a static website.